NixOS/nix.dev/source/tutorials/first-steps/nix-language.md

 - On its left is the function argument
 - On its right is the function body.

+Function arguments are the third way, apart from [attribute sets](attrset) and [`let` expressions](let), to assign names to values.
+Notably, values are not known in advance: the names are used as placeholders that are filled when [calling a function](calling-functions).

 Function declarations in the Nix language can appear in different forms.
 Each of them is explained in the following, and here is an overview: